About the Institute of Technology Advancement

 What ITA Does

 ITA provides operational flexibility for university researchers, industry, government, and investment partners alike.
-The flexible organizational structure of ITA complements existing capabilities of the university and industry, allowing the center to movie quickly to promote the transition of discoveries to development and commercialization.
+The flexible organizational structure of ITA complements existing capabilities of the university and industry, allowing the center to move quickly to promote the transition of discoveries to development and commercialization.

 ITA Supports Three Types of Research Activities: